 Besides the vast manga display, there is a display of things that belonged to the elementary school that was hosted in the building before.

-- Location: It is two minutes from the Karasuma-Oike subway station in Kyoto Station.
+- Location: It is two minutes from the Karasuma-Oike subway station.
 It costs 210 Yen, and the journey is about 5 minutes long.

 - Opening hours: every day from 10 AM – 6 PM (closed on Wednesday)